blobb999/Secure-Parallel-Communicator/ReadMe.md

 - **Security Comparison:**
   While the cryptographic primitives (RSA, AES-256, ChaCha20) meet modern security standards, the overall design (especially as implemented in Python) is experimental.
 It may exceed common commercial security standards but should not be assumed to meet military-grade requirements without further rigorous evaluation.

-## Disclaimer

-This project is a proof-of-concept and a thought experiment.
-Although it uses advanced cryptographic methods, it has not undergone extensive security audits. **Do not use this code for highly sensitive or mission-critical applications without further review and testing.** Contributions, feedback, and suggestions for improvements are highly welcome.

 ## Additional Ideas and Future Enhancements